 Of course, you again have the option to buy a top-up balance card at an Aldi supermarket.
 You will find them at the cashier counter.

-SIMon mobile is the new sub-brand from Vodafone, aiming to compete with the prepaid tariffs from the discounters.
+SIMon mobile is a sub-brand from Vodafone, aiming to compete with the prepaid tariffs from the discounters.
 SIMon mobile offers a postpaid contract; however, you can cancel it every month, so you still keep your flexibility.

 The cost structure is very straightforward.
 If you never had a German phone number and wish to get a new German phone number, you will pay 11,99 euros a month.
 Should you already have a German mobile phone number and would like to switch to SIMon mobile, you have two options:

-Either way, SIMon mobile offers a very attractive mobile phone plan that is fast, modern, easy, and cheap.
-This is why I recently changed to SIMon mobile from LIDL connect.
-I pay almost the same price but get 10 GB data instead of 3 GB – that’s what I call amazing value for money.
+SIMon mobile offers a very attractive mobile phone plan that is fast, modern, easy, and cheap.
+This is why I changed to SIMon mobile from LIDL connect.
+I pay almost the same price but get 12 GB data instead of 3 GB – that’s what I call amazing value for money.

 Disclaimer: Paypal or credit cards are not possible for payment.
-The standard payment method is to set up a direct debit during purchase.
-Alternatively, you can wire the billed amount to the Vodafone bank account on a monthly basis.
+The standard payment method is to set up a direct debit with your German bank account during purchase.

 How to get a prepaid SIM card in Germany?